NAS update 2026

 parity /mnt/parity/snapraid.parity

-# Stores information on what's saved in eacch
+# Stores information on what's saved in each

 content /mnt/disks/disk1/snapraid.content